EnterpriseDB/barman/scripts/runbooks/snapshot_recovery_aws.md

 Note that the device name specified here may be remapped to a different name when it is attached to the instance.
 The possible re-mappings and the rules regarding device name are specified in the [AWS documentation][aws-device-naming].

-### Mount each attached disk at the expected mount point for your PostgreSQL installation.
+### Mount each attached disk at the expected mount point for your PostgreSQL installation

 Mounting each attached disk must be carried out on the recovery VM.
 Barman expects the disks to be attached at the same mount point at which the disk used to create the original snapshot was mounted - this information is available in the metadata Barman stores about the backup.